 It is with a very deep sense of being loved and cared for by God and with gratitude to friends, family and just people who have seen me through, that I am writing this...

-It didn’t matter what I was going through, I was still good enough to make a difference in the lives of several millions of people.
+It didn’t matter what I was going through, I was still good enough to make a difference in the lives of several millions of people - from a stage, at work and at home.
 And my son Adrian whom I carried all through my second year of MBA and daughter Amy born a year later...
 I’d never have known the power of love, if not for those two precious ones.
 Thank God for the wilderness!!!
 He surely works everything for the good of those who love Him, in spite of our mistakes and wrong choices.

 For the longest time, I felt like an ace failure in the bigger picture (if you read this section earlier, you would know what I'm referring to <laughs>).
 And then I completed the thousand-day challenge, and the feeling was fixed for good.